 The Gehr Center/Slow Medicine series “Disruption or Distraction: A Critical Look at Healthcare Delivery Reform” unpacks the data behind healthcare delivery system interventions, highlighting well-intended reforms that have yet to achieve the impact many have assumed.
-The series is edited by Mike, Pieter, and Rachael, and is written by a variety of contributors.
+The series is edited by Mike and Pieter, and is written by a variety of contributors.

 Part 1: Assessing the Affordable Care Act in the Political Fog.
 By: Steffie Woolhandler, Adam Gaffney, and David Himmselstein, August 26, 2016.

 Part 2: Calibrating the ‘Hot-Spotting’ Hype.
 By: Joel Greenberg, September 21, 2016.